raspberrypilearning/cd-dice-roller/en/step_5.md

 ## Roll *n* dice

-You can now play games like Monopoly because you can roll two dice.
-But some games require more, e.g. Risk requires 3 dice and Yahtzee requires 5 dice.
-Some games need even more!
-Let's change your app so that you can roll any amount of dice, or *n* dice as a mathematician would say!
+You can now play games like Monopoly because you can roll two dice, but some games, like Risk and Yahtzee, require more.
+Let's change your app so that you can roll any amount of dice, or *n* dice, as a mathematician would say!

 --- task ---